A Parameter-Masked Mock Data Challenge for Beyond-Two-Point Galaxy Clustering Statistics: Author contributions

 Considering linear theory, the function $f_{\ln \sigma_{\rm R}}(\sigma_{\rm R})$ represents the volume fraction of the Universe occupied by cosmic voids, with radii in the range $(R,R+{\rm d}R)$.
 The additional cosmological dependence of this function lies in the density contrasts defining the formation of dark matter halos and cosmic voids, $\delta_\mathrm{c}^\mathrm{L}$ and $\delta_\mathrm{v}^\mathrm{L}$, respectively.
 To predict the number of voids identified from observations of biased tracers, a number of effects have to be considered: \begin{enumerate}[label=(\roman*)] \item the link of $\delta_\mathrm{v}^\mathrm{L}$ to its nonlinear counterpart $\delta_\mathrm{c}^\mathrm{NL}$ (corresponding to the same threshold but considering nonlinear theory) in the biased tracer field; \item the dynamic distortions caused by the peculiar velocities of the tracers; \item the impact of geometric distortions. \end{enumerate}

 Firstly, to account for the link of $\delta_\mathrm{v}^\mathrm{L}$ to its nonlinear counterpart in the biased tracer field, the sample of voids analyzed has to be prepared to align with the definition of voids given by the VSF theory.
 For this purpose, we apply to the void catalog built with \code{VIDE} the cleaning algorithm developed by \citet{Ronconi2017}, publicly available in the libraries \code{CosmoBolognaLib}\footnote{Available at \href{https://gitlab.com/federicomarulli/CosmoBolognaLib}{Gitlab.com/federicomarulli/CosmoBolognaLib}} \citep{CBL}.
 The output of this procedure is a catalog of non-overlapping spheres with cleaned void radius $\tilde{R}$, embedding a fixed density contrast in the tracer density field, $\delta_\mathrm{v, tr}^\mathrm{NL}$.
-We chose to fix the latter to $\delta_\mathrm{v, tr}^\mathrm{NL}=-0.7$.
+We chose to fix the latter to $\delta_\mathrm{v, tr}^\mathrm{NL}=-0.7$.While different values of this threshold can be used, the selected value leads to a good compromise.
+Indeed, as discussed for example in \citet{Contarini2022}, a more negative threshold implies a decrease in the effective void radius, which in turn reduces the void sample since only the deepest regions can fulfill the requirement.
+Moreover it provides voids with fewer tracers, therefore increasing the uncertainty on the radius itself.
+On the other hand, a less negative threshold provides a void sample composed of larger voids (more likely to overlap and to be excluded from the cleaned sample) and including a higher number of shallower voids, enhancing the likeliness of sample contamination by spurious underdensities \citep[see][]{Neyrinck2008,Cousinou2019}.

 We then use a bias relation to convert the density contrast in the tracer density field, $\delta_\mathrm{v, tr}^\mathrm{NL}$, to the corresponding one in the matter distribution, $\delta_\mathrm{v}^\mathrm{NL}$.
 Galaxy bias in voids cannot be properly described by the large-scale effective galaxy bias \citep{Contarini2019,Verza2022}.
 To model it, we therefore rely on a linear function of the effective bias~\citep{Contarini2019,Contarini2021,Contarini2022,Contarini2023BOSS,Contarini2024}: